Simply Natural Nessa

 Some even find that apple cider vinegar (ACV) can dry out their hair if used too much, so this homemade leave-in hair conditioner can be a really great alternative.

-It’s really simple to make and moisturises dry hair naturally, leaving soft, silky, shiny hair as a result.
+It’s really simple to make and moisturises dry hair naturally, leaving it feeling soft, silky, and shiny as a result.

-The reason why conditioner is so important when it comes to hair care is it helps replenish hair of its natural oils after the shampoo has stripped these oils away during the cleaning process.
+Conditioner is so important when it comes to hair care because it helps replenish hair of its natural oils after the shampoo has stripped these oils away during the cleaning process.
 Our hair follicles make sebum (oil) which moisturises and repairs damaged hair and split ends.
 However, too much sebum gives hair that greasy look.
 Not what we want.

 Typical store bought conditioners have a thick, lotion-y consistency to them but wash away and don’t result in build-up on hair.
 While some homemade hair conditioners can leave build-up on the scalp and hair cuticles, making hair feel greasy when it’s just been cleaned.
 Not what we’re after.